JmPotato/Pomash/README.md

 * `python run.py` to run your blog.
 * Your blog is ready for you!

 Note: The default admin username is `admin` and the password is 'admin', too.
-You can change them with `settings.py` and admin panel.
+You can change them in `settings.py` and admin panel.

 Usage
 =====